ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 used successfully for decades now in a number of methods.
 When composed end-to-end, the recognition-generative model combination can be seen as having an autoencoder structure.
-Indeed, this structure contains the variational autoencoder as a special case, and the less fashionable *Helmholtz machine* [#dayan1995]_.
+Indeed, this structure contains the variational autoencoder as a special case, and the now less fashionable *Helmholtz machine* [#dayan1995]_.
 Even more generally, this recognition-generative model combination constitutes a widely-applicable approach now known as *amortized variational inference*,